- CFMMEU, Brendan Holl, Justin Hobson

 - At one stage Mr Holl approached site management and then shouted at a Wheeler Cranes’ crane driver in an aggressive manner “This is not your job!”
 Mr Holl and Mr Hobson prevented the crane from operating and refused to leave unless the crane was removed.

 - As a result of the officials’ conduct, work on the site was stopped and delayed by a week.

 - On 22 October 2018, groups of men wearing CFMMEU branded clothing assembled outside the gates of the Kooragang Coal Terminal site.
 A number of the protesters prevented a Wheeler Cranes mobile crane and a truck from entering the site.

 - During a discussion with site management Mr Holl said “It’s going to get ugly today if Wheeler Cranes come on site”.

-The ABCC alleges the conduct contravenes the coercion and right of entry provisions in the Fair Work Act 2009 and the unlawful picketing and coercion provisions in the Building and Construction Industry Improving Productivity Act 2016 (BCIIP Act).
+The ABCC alleges the conduct contravenes the coercion and right of entry provisions in the Fair Work Act 2009 and coercion provisions in the Building and Construction Industry Improving Productivity Act 2016 (BCIIP Act).

 The maximum penalty for each contravention of the Fair Work Act is $63,000 for a body corporate and $12,600 for an individual.
 The maximum penalty for each contravention of the BCIIP Act is $210,000 for a body corporate and $42,000 for an individual.